mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 security features of TLS 1.3 {{RFC8446}}.
 This close integration between the reliability and security features brings a lot of benefits in QUIC.
 QUIC runs above UDP to be able to pass through most middleboxes and to be implementable in user space.
-An important point to note about QUIC is that while it reuses TLS, it does not strictly layer TLS on top of UDP as DTLS
-{{I-D.ietf-tls-dtls13}}.
-This organisation, illustrated in {{fig-intro-quic}}
-provides much more flexibility than simply layering TLS above UDP.
+While QUIC reuses TLS, it does not strictly layer TLS on top of UDP as DTLS {{I-D.ietf-tls-dtls13}}.
+This organisation, illustrated in {{fig-intro-quic}} provides much more flexibility than simply layering TLS above UDP.
 For example, the QUIC migration capabilities enable an application to migrate an existing QUIC session from an IPv4 path to an IPv6 one.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 +------------------------------+